Concentration (game show): Rules

 Later, four "Bonus Number" cards (eliminating one prize pair and one of the "Take 1 Gift" pairs) appeared during each game.
-If a contestant matched two Bonus Number cards or combined one with a wild card, then the next time they selected two numbers which failed to match, they were permitted to select a third number.
-If a match was made, the unmatched number would be turned back over unless it was a Wild Card.

-If time permitted, a third game was played.
-This time, the object was to match amounts of foreign currency and no head starts were given.
-All of the special squares (Take 1 Gift, Bonus Number, Wild Card, etc.) remained on the board for this game.
-The first player to solve the rebus won $100 plus the amount of their currency matches in American dollars, and if time ran out during the game the same rules as noted above applied.

 Beginning in the fall of 1975 and continuing through the spring of 1976, a series of changes were implemented to speed up game play.
 The "Forfeit 1 Gift" cards were removed from play and two more Wild Cards were added to the board, with the prize for matching them reduced to $250.
 The first game of each episode became a "Three-Call" game, in which a contestant who failed to make a match with his/her first two picks was allowed to call a third number.
 If this third pick was a Wild Card, the contestant could match it to either of the two already-revealed prizes.
 The Three-Call rule was later implemented in the second game as well.
 In addition, two "Free Look" spaces were added to the board during the first game; if one was uncovered, the contestant saw the piece of the puzzle behind it and got a free guess without having to match cards.
 All of the remaining original trilon cards were scrapped and replaced with new graphics.
 The rebuses were also made shorter and easier.